 Every month, a group of bloggers are challenged by C’mon Get Crafty to create a new craft or project from their own stash of goodies!
 Everyone is allowed a $10 allowance for necessities to complete their project (i.e. paint brushes, glue, etc), but the bulk of it must be created from their own stash of goodies.

-This month, I am sharing a really simple crochet pattern for some corner to corner coasters.
-They work up really quickly, and would make a lovely addition to your table, as a gift, or for sale at a local craft fair.
+This month, I am sharing a really simple crochet pattern for some corner to corner, or C2C, coasters.

 I went digging through my stash for some summery colored cotton yarn, and found the Hot Green and Blueberry colorways.
-I have used a similar color combo in my Granny Square Soap Cozy (or Small Gift Bag!)
-Free Crochet Pattern, and I really love it for Summer.
+I have used a similar color combo in my Granny Square Soap Cozy (or Small Gift Bag), and I really love it for Summer.

 Anywho, stash yarn + my own free crochet pattern = $0 investment